 Sample of a gout-friendly menu

-If you have gout and you’re not sure what to eat, talk to your health care provider or a dietitian to help work out a meal plan.
+If you have gout and you’re not sure what to eat to reduce the risk of gout attacks, talk to your health care provider or a dietitian to help work out a long-term meal plan.
 Here is a sample menu plan of a low-purine diet to help you get started.

 - Breakfast: oatmeal, sliced strawberries, coffee, water